strivesolutions/flutter_empire/README.md

 ## Features

-A Model-View-ViewModel (MVVM) approach to state management.
+A Model-View-ViewModel (MVVM) like approach to state management.
 Less boiler plate and significantly reduced clutter in your Widget build functions than other state management solutions.

 ## Usage